ctross/DieTryin/README.md

 A raw version of the R code described below can be found [here](https://github.com/ctross/DieTryin/blob/master/Workflow.R)

-[**DieTryin**](https://github.com/ctross/DieTryin) is part of an ecosystem of tools for contemporary social network analysis. [**STRAND**](https://github.com/ctross/STRAND) is a companion package designed to allow users to specify complex Bayesian social network models using a simple, lm() style, syntax. **ResolveR** (currently under development) is a package for semi-supervised data cleaning, de-duplication, and record linkage.
+[**DieTryin**](https://github.com/ctross/DieTryin) is part of an ecosystem of tools for contemporary social network analysis. [**STRAND**](https://github.com/ctross/STRAND) is a companion package designed to allow users to specify complex Bayesian social network models using a simple, lm() style, syntax.

 Data Collection with DieTryinCam
 ------